Course summary

 Entry requirements

-You should hold at least a lower second-class honours degree from a UK institution (or the equivalent from an international institution) in Computer Science or a related discipline with some mathematical content.
+You should hold at least an upper second-class honours degree from a UK institution (or the equivalent from an international institution) in Computer Science or a related discipline with some mathematical content.
 Relevant industrial experience may also be considered for entry to this course.
 Other suitable qualifications If you do not qualify for direct entry, you may wish to follow a Graduate Diploma pathway to the programme through one of our partners.
 INTO City, University of London If you do not meet the entry requirements, INTO City, University of London offers a range of academic and English language programmes to help you prepare for study at City, University of London.
 You will learn from experienced teachers in a dedicated international study centre.
 These programmes are designed for international students who do not meet the required academic and English language requirements for direct entry.
 To prepare for this degree course, learn more about the Graduate Diploma in Informatics.
 Kaplan International College London City works in partnership with Kaplan International College (KIC) London to provide preparatory courses for international students.
 Pre-Masters courses at KIC London offer you comprehensive support to help you complete your postgraduate study at City.
 Progression to this degree is guaranteed if you complete the KIC London Pre-Masters course at the required level.

 Fees and funding